-Section 14: Member institutions shall require the presence of, at least, one administrator or designated representative at PAA events to help with crowd control and to intervene on behalf of student participants whose coach may be unable to remain at the event until its conclusion.
+Section 15: Member institutions shall require the presence of, at least, one administrator or designated representative at PAA events to help with crowd control and to intervene on behalf of student participants whose coach may be unable to remain at the event until its conclusion.
+The administrator should be the athletic director at the facility or a member of the member institution's staff.
 This person should introduce himself/herself to the opposing coach upon the opposing team's arrival at the host site.
-In the event an administrator is not on hand, the head coach will assume these responsibilities.
+An administrator must be present at all times during PAA events.

-Section 15: It is asked that all PAA events begin with a prayer involving both teams.
+Section 16: It is asked that all PAA events begin with a prayer involving both teams.
 Prayer cards are available from the Catholic School Office.

-Section 16: Member institutions shall not only be responsible for outfitting sponsored teams in proper uniforms, but shall also provide coaching attire, which identifies coaches.
+Section 17: Member institutions shall not only be responsible for outfitting sponsored teams in proper uniforms, but shall also provide coaching attire, which identifies coaches.

-Section 17: The coaches of member institutions are responsible for promulgating and enforcing PAA sport rules beyond those listed in NFHSrulebooks.
+Section 18: The coaches of member institutions are responsible for promulgating and enforcing PAA sport rules beyond those listed in NFHS, US Soccer, or USGArulebooks.

-Section 18: The coaches of member institutions shall be responsible for not allowing large scoring differentials to exist during PAA contests.
+Section 19: The coaches of member institutions shall be responsible for not allowing large scoring differentials to exist during PAA contests.
 They shall adhere to the specific rules listed for each sport for the purposes of holding down runaway scoring.